-Author of the novel, Troman, Robert Pietzsch is a graduate of Baylor University and Texas State Technical College.
+Author of the fantasy novel, Troman, Robert Pietzsch is a graduate of Baylor University and Texas State Technical College.
 He was in the Navy during the Vietnam War and retired from M&M Mars after working with Skittles, Starburst, Snickers, Twix, and other new candies.
 He lives with his wife, Colette, in Galveston, Texas.
 He loves to fish and has a daughter and three grandchildren.

 Trakena Prevost was born and raised in the great state of Texas, where everything IS bigger and the people are super friendly.
 She spends most of her time running around after her young son, working tirelessly to annoy her husband to distraction, and oscillating between being completely obsessed with reading and crime dramas.
 She also just so happens to write down the fantastic stories rumbling around in her head – mostly to quiet the voices that take residence there.
 When not reading and writing, Trakena spends her time working in HR, hanging with her family and friends, and desperately trying to force her love of reading on her little one.